flengyel/urn/README.md

-The idea to define economic class dominance as a population-dependent income transfer (as opposed to a fixed working wage) from one class to aanother was inspired by a New York Times article of December 25, 2009, entitled "[At Tiny Rates, Saving Money Costs Investors](http://www.nytimes.com/2009/12/26/your-money/26rates.html)."
+The idea to define economic class dominance as a population-dependent income transfer (as opposed to a fixed working wage) from one class to another was inspired by a New York Times article of December 25, 2009, entitled "[At Tiny Rates, Saving Money Costs Investors](http://www.nytimes.com/2009/12/26/your-money/26rates.html)."
 The Times reported that "...risk-averse investors are